 Texas Tech Board of Regents announce promotions for CASNR faculty members

-The Texas Tech University System Board of Regents approved the academic advancement of three leading College of Agricultural Sciences and Natural Resources faculty members during their latest meeting (Feb.
-26).
+The Texas Tech University System Board of Regents approved the academic advancement of 10 outstanding College of Agricultural Sciences and Natural Resources faculty members during their latest meeting (Feb.
+25).

 Among those receiving a promotion in academic rank (effective Sept.
 1) are:

 Robert Cox, associate professor to professor, Department of Natural Resources Management.
 The Utah native joined the CASNR faculty in in 2008.
 His research broadly focuses on community and restoration ecology, distribution and conservation of rare and endemic plant species, and ecology of invasive species.
 His efforts include large-scale restoration experiments with practical applications.
 His doctorate in ecology and conservation biology is from the University of California-Riverside.

 John Rayfield, associate professor to professor, Department of Agricultural Education & Communications.
 The Alabama native joined the CASNR faculty in 2016.
 His research interests focus on the field of experiential learning where he teaches undergraduate and graduate classes on experiential learning practice and theory.
 He has authored or co-authored 44 refereed journal articles.
 His doctorate in agricultural education is from Texas Tech.
 He received the CASNR Student Advising Award (2019).

 Glen Ritchie, associate professor to professor, Department of Plant & Soil Science.
 The Idaho native joined the CASNR faculty in 2011, and currently serves as chair of the academic unit.
 An expert on the environmental factors affecting cotton yield and quality, Ritchie's research has focused on solving real-world problems, which are both applicable for today and setting the foundation for future technologies and solutions.
 His doctorate in agronomy is from the University of Georgia.